 There has been a decades-long debate about which type of fat is best: saturated fat or polyunsaturated fat.
-Those in the paleo and ketogenic world are quick to tout the benefits of saturated fat, while most people remain just a bit confused about the arguments on either side.
+Those in the paleo and ketogenic world are quick to tout the benefits of saturated fat; the American Heart Association promotes polyunsaturated fats[ref].
+And most people remain just a bit confused about the arguments on either side…

-It may just depend on your genes as to which answer is right for you.
+It may depend on your genes as to which answer is right for you.
+Individualized diet advice instead of generalities that apply to the majority!

 There have been several studies that investigated the effects of a high saturated fat diet on cardiovascular disease stratified by genetic variants.